edgeimpulse/example-custom-ml-block-scikit/README.md

 ## Pushing the block back to Edge Impulse

 You can also push this block back to Edge Impulse, that makes it available like any other ML block so you can retrain your model when new data comes in, or deploy the model to device.
-See [Docs > Adding custom learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/adding-custom-transfer-learning-models) for more information.

 1. Push the block: